 Reserve money consists of currency outside banks, cash in DMBs' vaults, DMBs' deposits with the NBC, other banking institutions' deposits and other domestic sectors' deposits with the NBC.
 DMBs' deposits are: giro account balances, statutory reserves deposited on a special account with the NBC as well as NBC bills on obligatory basis.
-Deposits by other banking institutions are: giro account balances of savings banks and the Croatian Bank for Reconstruction and Development as well as savings banks' statutory reserves deposited on a special account with the NBC.
+Deposits by other banking institutions are: giro account balances of savings banks as well as statutory reserves of savings banks' deposited on a special account with the NBC.
 Deposits by other domestic sectors are: other domestic sectors' giro account balances (this refers to accounts opened with the NBC by October 1994, since when they have been in the process of transition into deposits with the DMBs).